CKs-Technology-News/PrivacyTools/README.md

 - [Mullvad](https://mullvad.net/) – Mullvad has some [port forwarding restrictions](https://mullvad.net/en/help/port-forwarding-and-mullvad/) due to [ToS changes](https://mullvad.net/en/blog/2021/3/22/minor-change-our-terms-service/).
 Mullvad are one of the first who accepted [Monero](https://mullvad.net/en/blog/2022/5/3/we-now-accept-monero/), which makes them a preferable choice since Monero is recommended too.
 [Mullvad audit](https://mullvad.net/en/blog/2022/6/22/vpn-server-audit-found-no-information-leakage-or-logging-of-customer-data/) + [Mullvad VPN relay audit](https://www.assured.se/publications/Assured_Mullvad_relay_server_audit_report_2022.pdf).
 - [OVPN](https://www.ovpn.com/) – OVPN is the VPN service that makes you anonymous online.
 - [Perfect Privacy VPN](https://www.perfect-privacy.com/) – Perfect Privacy is committed to the privacy and anonymity of its customers since 2008 and is one of the most secure VPN providers worldwide.
-- [Private Internet Access (PIA)](https://privateinternetaccess.com/) – Headquaters located in U.S. but their servers are not located in the US.
+- [Private Internet Access (PIA)](https://privateinternetaccess.com/) – Headquarters located in U.S. but their servers are not located in the U.S.
 - [ProtonVPN](https://protonvpn.com/) – You also can use it as free VPN alternative (create a free account).
 ProtonVPN currently only supports remote [port forwarding](https://protonvpn.com/support/port-forwarding/) on Windows, which may impact some applications, especially Peer-to-Peer applications like Torrent clients.
 The latest audit can be found over [hereh](ttps://protonvpn.com/blog/no-logs-audit/).
 - [VyprVPN](https://www.vyprvpn.com/) – Swiss based VPN provider.
-- [Webpc](https://webpc.io/vpn) – 2$ per month wireguared VPN, no logs.
+- [Webpc](https://webpc.io/vpn) – 2$ per month Wireguared VPN, no logs.

 ## [SCM Tools (Source Code Management)](#scm-tools-source-code-management)